mannya-23/team-app/README.md

 # Preliminary Steps
 1. Navigate to Terminal.
-2. Clone the repo from GitHub using.
+2. Clone the repo from GitHub using. \n
 ```git clone https://github.com/mannya-23/team-app.git```

 # Running the Django Project